American Arbitration Association: History

 The AAA was founded in 1926 by the merger of the Arbitration Society of America and the Arbitration Foundation to provide dispute resolution and avoid civil court proceedings.

-Many contracts include an arbitration clause naming the AAA as the organization that will administer arbitration between the parties.
-The AAA does not itself arbitrate disputes, but provides administrative support to arbitrations before a single arbitrator or a panel of three arbitrators.
-Under its rules, the AAA may appoint an arbitrator in some circumstances, for example, where the parties cannot agree on an arbitrator or a party fails to exercise its right to appoint an arbitrator.

 In July 2009, the AAA stopped accepting consumer debt collection cases, after the National Arbitration Forum was forced to do so after questions arose about the fairness of its process.

 In April 2013, the New York State Department of Financial Services hired the AAA to host mediation sessions between insurance companies and Hurricane Sandy victims.

+In May 2025, the AAA was sued in federal court for being an illegal monopoly in regards to arbitration in the United States.
+The plaintiff, Stephanie Stephens, filed the complaint in the US District Court of Arizona.